romesalarda/awsdjangotest/README.md

 Reminders to do when starting up this EC2 instance
 1. Ensure cloudflare has the updated IP
 2. Ensure Github Actions has the updated Instance ID and host
+3. In settings.py ensure that USING_ENV_FILE is False

 then run...
 docker-compose up -d

+# Reminders for myself

+REMEMBER IMPORTANT:
+Create a new Elastic IP, otherwise you have to go onto cloudflare, and change the content IP to the new public IP that EC2 creates if you dont have an elastic IP.

+ENSURE THAT IF NO CERTIFICATE IS IN USE, USE HTTP in the URL.

 # TODO:
 add a elastic IP so I dont have to keep changing cloudflare DNS pointer to public IPV4 everytime